matheus-beck/blog/_posts/2019-08-13-hello-world.md

 That's why I decided to start this blog: to improve myself as a developer.

 I'm from Brazil and I started programming in 2014 when I started the bachelor's of computer engineering at Federal University of Bahia (UFBA).
-At UFBA, I learned a lot in the courses of Introduction to Logical Programming, Object-Oriented Programming, Data Structures and Algorithms, Software Engineering and Operating Systems.
+At UFBA, I learned a lot from the courses of Introduction to Logical Programming, Object-Oriented Programming, Data Structures and Algorithms, Software Engineering and Operating Systems.

 Until July of 2016, I have learned C, C++ and Java but I wasn't so passionate about coding.
 It all changed in August 2016 when I got a scholarship from CAPES to study computer science for one year at [Ensimag - Grenoble INP][ensimag] in France through the BRAFITEC exchange program.
 At Grenoble, I learned French and I got a strong foundation in computer science.
 From there, I fell in love with programming.